 - Heat your grill to a medium high temperature between 375-400 degrees.

 - Thread the swordfish onto skewers and leave about 1/4" in between the pieces of fish so they can evenly cook.
 Grill the fish for 3-4 minutes on one side or until they begin to get grill marks, then turn the kebabs and cook for an additional 3-4 minutes.
 Watch for hot spots and flare ups.

 - Remove from grill.
 Allow the fish to rest for 1-2 minutes then serve.

-Pin “Garlicky Cilantro Lime Swordfish Kebabs” For Later!
+Pin “Easy Cilantro Lime Grilled Fish Kebab Recipe” For Later!